-Many residents and visitors travel to different parts of the state to enjoy Florida’s wonderful public beaches, and many beach communities post warning flags.
+Many residents and visitors travel to different parts of the state to enjoy Florida’s beautiful public beaches, and many beach communities post warning flags.
 Differences in flag colors, sizes and symbols from place-to-place can confuse beach goers, thereby decreasing the effectiveness of efforts to improve public safety.
-The Florida Legislature decided that a uniform flag system would provide the best measure of safety and, in 2005, amended Section 380.276, F.S., to require that all public beaches displaying warning flags use only the flags developed for the state’s warning program.
+The Florida Legislature decided that a uniform flag system would provide the best measure of safety and, in 2005, amended section 380.276, F.S., to require that all public beaches displaying warning flags using only the flags developed for the state’s warning program.

 How does it work?

 Florida’s beach warning flag program uses flags in four colors accompanied by interpretive signs along the beach to explain the meaning of each color.
 To the extent funds are available, warning flags and interpretive signs are provided free of charge to local governments that provide public beach access.
-The communities that receive the free warning flags and interpretive signs are responsible for the installation, proper use, and maintenance of the flags and signs.
+The communities that receive the free warning flags and interpretive signs are responsible for installing, properly using, and maintaining the flags and signs.

 Are flags used to warn of the presence of rip currents?